agsup/quartz/content/notes/Spring 2023/World Christian/Class Notes/Jesus and the Holy Spirit.md

 ## Our Responsibility

-- Are we and Undertaker or a Mid-wife?
+- Are we an Undertaker or a Mid-wife?
   - Do we make the dead look alive or do we actually help them through obtaining *Zoe*?

 ## The HS as Subject